openfl/lime.openfl.org/_docs/advanced-setup/ios.md

 Specify the `-appstore` option to create a build to be submitted to the iOS App Store.
 Alternatively, specify the `-adhoc` option for ad hoc distribution to specific devices outside of the App Store.
 For enterprise distribution within your organization, specify the `-enterprise` option.

+## Advanced Configuration

+The `<config:ios />` element in your [_project.xml_](../../project-files/xml-format/) file is used to specify advanced configuration options for iOS.
+A few of the more commonly-used advanced configuration options for iOS are documented below.
+For more details about the available advanced options, see [Config Values: iOS](../../project-files/xml-format/config/#ios).

+The `<config:cpp />` element in your [_project.xml_](../../project-files/xml-format/) file is used to specify advanced configuration options for C++.
+For a complete list of these advanced option, see [Config Values: C++](../../project-files/xml-format/config/#c).

 ### Code Signing

 To compile for iOS, you must specify [code signing](https://developer.apple.com/support/code-signing/) options.
 These may be added to a `<config:ios/>` element in your [_project.xml_](../../project-files/xml-format/) file.